 Behavioural Questionnaire design

-At Walnut, we acknowledge that traditional survey design has its limits.
-Human recall and post rationalisation means that survey results don’t always reflect real human behaviour as much we’d like.
+Walnut, we acknowledge that traditional survey design has its limits.
+People struggle to accurately recall and often post rationalise their decisions, which means that traditional survey results don’t always reflect real human behaviour.
 We integrate behavioural design into our questionnaires to help bridge the gap between intent/recall and actual behaviour.

 Behavioural statistical modelling